Vlad54689/AI-Chat-Assistant/README.md

 Automatic Model Initialization: When you run docker-compose up -d, a temporary service named model-puller will automatically start, download the required LLM (defined in .env), and then stop.
 Note: The first run may take a few minutes depending on your internet speed as it downloads the model (approx 4GB).

 ### Import Workflow:
-* Open n8n in your browser using ngrok domain.
+* Open n8n in your browser using the ngrok domain.
 * Import the n8n/workflows/main_agent.json file.
 * Activate the workflow.